scmktg/shopify/FIRST-BUILD-PROMPTS.md

 **Claude wants to add dependencies**: that's fine — package.json is meant to grow.
 But check that the dependency is mainstream and well-maintained.

 **Claude wants to deviate from the design system** ("could we use a slightly different blue?"): don't allow it.
 The design system is locked at `#0066CC` blue + black + white.
 Deviation = scope creep.

+**Claude proposes hand-rolling a Shopify fetch wrapper**: stop.
+We use the official `@shopify/storefront-api-client` package.
+The doc explicitly says so.
+Reject the proposal and ask Claude to re-read /docs/07-shopify-integration.md.

+**Claude uses an old API version like 2024-10**: stop.
+Current is `2026-04`.
+The env var SHOPIFY_API_VERSION should be the source of truth, not a hardcoded fallback.

 **You don't understand what Claude is proposing**: ask Claude to explain it in plain English first.
 Don't accept code you don't understand.
 The docs were written so this never has to happen — if Claude is making mysterious choices, it probably hasn't read the docs.